Jackie Sewell

 John "Jackie" Sewell (24 January 1927 – 26 September 2016) was an England International footballer.
-He played for several teams including Sheffield Wednesday, Notts County and Aston Villa.
+He played as a forward for several teams including Sheffield Wednesday, Notts County and Aston Villa.
 When he was transferred to Sheffield Wednesday from Notts County, for £34,500, he was the most expensive signing in English football.
 When Sewell captained the newly independent nation of Zambia in October 1964, he became one of the few footballers who have played for two different countries.
 He was the last living footballer who played in the Match of the Century on 25 November 1953.

 Career

 Notts County

 Jackie Sewell was born in Kells, Whitehaven, Cumberland, and began his career at miners club Kells Centre.
 Sewell was spotted by Notts County in a Cumberland League match against Workington, leading to a trial.
 Sewell then began his professional footballing career at Notts County, for whom he was a prolific goalscorer.
 He was an important member of the team which won the Football League Third Division South for the 1949–50 season.
 He scored 97 goals in 178 league appearances for the club.